-The Warinanco Park Fitness Festival: Workouts, Food And Fun For Healthy New Jersey Residents
+The Warinanco Park Fitness Festival in New Jersey

 “I know I’m strong.
 I am brave.
 I am enough.”

 These are some of the positive affirmations fitness enthusiasts chanted with the instructor of an intenSati class on Sunday afternoon.
 The class combines aerobics with an almost dance-like quality along with motivational sayings that empower participants.
 The class is all about self-love, a healthy body and mind and feeling grounded.
 Participants punched kickboxing style, did squats, reached for the sky and marched in place while thinking—and saying—happy thoughts.
 Make no mistakes, everyone did break a sweat and a smile more than once.

 This was just one of the many workout classes offered at the first Warinanco Park Fitness Festival.
 Held on August 11 at the Warinanco Sports Center in Roselle, NJ, this expo brought together workout lovers and spectators with trainers from local gyms and sports specialists.

 “The goal is to get people out and get active,” events manager Rebecca Bird told RunnerClick.
 “It also allows people to get out of a fitness rut by allowing them to try something new.”